aiforged/docs/docs/services/ocr/teseract-ocr.md

 The Tesseract OCR Service in AIForged uses the open‑source Tesseract engine to extract plain text from images and PDFs.
 It returns raw text (no layout preservation) and stores the output in the document’s Result property for downstream rules, regex, analytics, or integration.
 Optionally, you can save lines and words for verification.

-{% hint style="info" %}
+!!! info
     Use this service when you need fast, cost‑effective plain text extraction from scans or images.
 For structured fields and tables, consider a Document Intelligence service.
-{% endhint %}

 ***